 Less Than Significant Impact.
 The project site is located in the central portion of the City of Glendale, just north of the 134 Freeway and the Downtown Specific Plan area.
 The General Plan land use and zoning designations for the site and the surrounding blocks along Brand Boulevard between Glenoaks Avenue and Stocker Street are Community Services and Commercial Service (C3-III), respectively.
-The C3 Height District III zone allows for a maximum structure height of 90 feet and six stories, with residential development in accordance with the R-1250 zoning standards of 36 feet and three stories for projects with flat roofs on lots with a minimum width greater than 90 feet.
-The proposed project would be 60 feet in height and five stories, which is consistent with permitted height standard for the C3 zone, but requires variance approval for the residential portion of the mixed use development.
-The project also requires variances for the residential portion for the following standards: density (18 units proposed, 15 permitted by right); floor area ratio (1.9 proposed, 1.2 permitted by right); lot coverage (85% proposed, 50% permitted by right); street front, side street and interior setbacks; and additional open space due to the increase in density.
+The proposed use complies with the Land Use Element of the General Plan.
+The C3 Zone offers a full range of goods and services to the community located along commercial thoroughfares within the City in conformance with the comprehensive general plan.
+In order to maintain the health, safety and general welfare and assure compatibility with surrounding areas, commercial uses and building heights shall be restricted and buffering techniques incorporated into the development design.
+The C3 Height District III zone allows for a maximum structure height of 90 feet and six stories.
+The proposed project would be 82 feet, five inches in height and six stories, which is consistent with permitted height standard for the C3 zone.
+The project features an approximately 45-foot setback from the westerly interior property line adjacent to the multi-family residential zone (R-1250) directly east of the project site; this setback complies with the code required 1' minimum for every 2' of height for entire building when adjacent to residential zones.
+The project also complies with the zoning standards in regards to parking, landscaping, and lighting.
+No variances are required.
 Further, the proposed contemporary design of the project also would be consistent with the various surrounding architectural styles of commercial, institutional and residential buildings along North Brand Boulevard.
-The project will provide 81 on-site parking spaces within two subterranean garage levels (six spaces at-grade); the project is providing the required number of on-site parking spaces for the new 3,000 SF restaurant use and the 18 residential units (mix of two and three bedroom units).
-The proposed commercial (full-service restaurant) and residential uses comply with the Land Use Element of the General Plan (Community Services).
+The project will provide 85 on-site parking spaces within two subterranean garage levels (nine spaces at-grade); the project is providing the required number of on-site parking spaces for the new 85-room hotel use (one space for each hotel room).
+The proposed hotel use complies with the Land Use Element of the General Plan (Community Services).
 No significant impacts are anticipated.